Mesh geometry

 To compute the total area, we can sum over all half-edges \((r,p)\) opposite to a vertex \(q\).

-This approach can also compute cell perimeter, …
+Via this approach, one can also compute cell perimeter, etc.

 source